mia-platform/distribution/modules/observability/metrics-server/README.md

 ### Secure kubelet

-- check TLS when to nodes
+- check TLS validity when connecting to the kubelet

 ## Compatibility Matrix